-As a person who has consistently been captivated by the intricate functions of the human brain, I frequently find myself contemplating the enigmas surrounding sleep and dreams.
+As someone who has always been fascinated by the complex workings of the human brain, I often ponder the mysteries of sleep and dreams.

 How is it that we can slip so effortlessly into another world while we slumber?
 And just how long do those dreams actually last?